Israel–South Korea relations: Economic relations

 In August 2010, Korea Venture Investment Corp.
 (KVIC), a state-backed fund management company, signed a memorandum of understanding with Israel's Vertex Venture Capital (VVC) to raise a US$150 million fund, which will be used to finance joint ventures or the merger and acquisition of small and mid-size venture firms in the two countries.

 In 2011, an 11-member parliamentary delegation met with Israeli President Shimon Peres at the King David Hotel in Jerusalem.
 The delegation was led by Lee Byung-suk, former chairman of the National Assembly's Land Transport and Maritime Affairs Committee.
 Also present was Park Jin, former chairman of the Foreign Affairs and Trade Committee.

 On 11 November 2013, Korean Ambassador in Israel Kim Il-soo announced that Israel and South Korea could become an economic powerhouse, referring to hi-tech cooperation between the countries.
 The announcement was issued during the First Creative Economy Forum between Korea and Israel held in Tel Aviv, which featured the exposure of the Korea-Israel Hi-Tech Network - a project aimed to increase industrial collaborations in various hi-tech fields.

 In October 2017, the Israel Innovation Authority published a report recommending deeper cooperation between the two countries' tech sectors given complementary advantages between the two economies.
 “By virtue of the complementary comparative advantages between Israeli and Korean innovation, great commercial potential exists at the point of interface between the two countries."

-Israel and South Korea signed a free trade agreement in August 2019, Israel's first free trade agreement with an East Asian country and South Korea's first tariff-free agreement with the Middle East.
-This agreement is expected to take effect in the first half of 2020 after obtaining approval in the legislatures of both countries.
+Israel and South Korea signed a free trade agreement in August 2019, Israel's first free trade agreement with an East Asian country and South Korea's first tariff-free agreement with a Middle Eastern nation.
+This agreement took effect by the end of 2022.

 Military relations

 Israel has sold drones to South Korea, including the Harpy UAV.
 South Korea was competing with Italy's Alenia Aermacchi M-346 Master in a tender to supply training aircraft to the Israeli Defence Forces.
 The Korean Airforce had accused Israel of giving Italy preferred treatment since negotiations began.
 In January 2012, the South Korean government offered its final industrial cooperation package in a bid to get the Israeli Defence Ministry to select Korean Aerospace Industries’ T-50 Golden Eagle as its next fighter trainer.
 Israeli Defence Ministry Chief of Staff Udi Shani flew to South Korea for talks about the purchase.
 The deal was reported worth over $1 billion.
 The Italians were the eventual winners, in a decision likely to upset South Korea.
-South Korea has also expressed interest in purchasing Israel's Iron Dome system, but that sale was now seen as under threat.
+South Korea had also expressed interest in purchasing Israel's Iron Dome system, but that sale was then seen as under threat.
 On August 15, 2014, South Korea again expressed their interest in the Iron Dome System.

-Coronavirus outbreak
+Academic relations

+On June 2024, the Seoul National University opened a research center for Israel studies, dedicated to the study of Jewish civilization and Israeli society.